Relativity free of coordinates: Basic effects of the relativity theory

 \subsection{Spatial transverse effect}

-The motion of light signals along the boost direction in one frame of a given helicoboost class is an important limiting case of the motions considered in the previous section.
-Since the light signals represent the propagation of electromagnetic plane wavefronts \eqref{plane wavefront equation}, one can conclude that they propagate along the boost direction in any frame of the helicoboost class.
-It follows that simultaneous events in a plane perpendicular to the boost direction in one frame appear simultaneous in any other frame of the same helicoboost class, where they also occupy a plane perpendicular to the boost direction.
+The motion of light signals along the boost direction in one space of a given helicoboost class is an important limiting case of the motions considered in the previous section.
+Since the light signals represent the propagation of electromagnetic plane wavefronts \eqref{plane wavefront equation}, one can conclude that they propagate along the boost direction in any space of the helicoboost class.
+It follows that simultaneous events in a plane perpendicular to the boost direction in one space appear simultaneous in any other space of the same helicoboost class, where they also occupy a plane perpendicular to the boost direction.

 Let the locations of the above simultaneous events make a certain instantaneous arrangement over the plane wavefront.
 To represent it as a stationary geometric configuration, one should consider intersections some bundle of boost lines with a dense series of parallel wavefronts which propagate along the boost direction.
-Since such wavefronts and the boost lines are observable in any frame of the helicoboost class, so is the stationary planar configuration they generate.
-The possibility of the common geometric configuration shows that the observers in different frames can come to agreement with each other about the orientation of their frames around the boost direction or, in other words, to another equivalence relation between two frames.
-This relation allows one to partition the helicoboost class into subclasses of identically oriented frames.
+Since such wavefronts and the boost lines are observable in any space of the helicoboost class, so is the stationary planar configuration they generate.
+The possibility of the common geometric configuration shows that the observers in different spaces can come to agreement with each other about the orientation of their spaces around the boost direction or, in other words, to another equivalence relation between two spaces.
+This relation allows one to partition the helicoboost class into subclasses of identically oriented spaces.
 In the following, a subclass of this kind is referred to as a boost class.

 To present the above equivalence relation in terms of a relative position vector, one can write:

 Here and in the rest of the paper, the notation